 How Benzodiazepines Work In the Body

 Benzos belong to a class of drugs known as Central Nervous System (CNS) depressants.
 When taken into the body, benzodiazepines become active within minutes of entering the bloodstream.
 They slow down the brain’s activity, exhibiting a calming or sedative effect on users’ bodies by increasing the level of the inhibitory neurotransmitter, known as gamma-aminobutyric acid (GABA).

 When benzos are mixed with other narcotics such as opiates, it carries a very high risk of overdose death because both drugs act as sedatives and suppress breathing.
 Additionally, a combination of both medications negatively impairs cognitive functions.
-Bezo withdrawal can kill you if it’s safely and clinically tapered dosages.
+Bezo withdrawal can kill you if it’s not safely and clinically tapered dosages.